 The ExoMars EDM Structural Model during the parachute pull test.
 Credit: ESA/B. Bethge

 Work has started on building an avionics test bench, which will be used to test and qualify the EDM onboard software.
 Construction of the Proto-Flight Model (PFM) EDM hardware will begin in early 2014 and the subsystems are currently undergoing qualification.
 The PFM will be assembled in a special cleanroom (ISO 7 / Class 10 000 – 10 times cleaner than a normal spacecraft cleanroom) due to planetary protection requirements; the atmosphere will be regularly monitored for particulate and bacterial contamination.

 About the ExoMars 2016 Mission

 The ExoMars 2016 mission is led by ESA, with partner Roscosmos supplying the launcher and two of the four instruments of the scientific payload.
 The other two instruments are provided by European Consortia.
-The Prime Contractors are Thales Alenia Space (Italy) for the overall spacecraft and the EDM, while the TGO is being build by Thales Alenia Space (France) together with Co-Prime OHB (Germany).
+The Prime Contractors are Thales Alenia Space (Italy) for the overall spacecraft and the EDM, while the TGO is being built by Thales Alenia Space (France) together with Co-Prime OHB (Germany).

 Last Update: 22 April 2015